 Combining seating with bedding may prove more useful than a desk-bed combination depending on how your time is spent each day.
 I see that a student may need the desk-bed combination whereas a worker may need the sofa-bed combination.
 Price: $5,710.

 “Leo” is a single bunk bed model that combines a hidden bed and a storage shelf.
 The concealed twin bed is at the bottom of the shelf and appears quite natural upon first glance.
-This Murphy bed would be great in a one room floor plan where there is less structure and perhaps the living room, kitchen, and bedroom are altogether.
+This Murphy bed would be great in a one-room floor plan where there is less structure and perhaps the living room, kitchen, and bedroom are all together.
 Price: $3,037.

 The student bed “Isola” is a rollaway bed that is suited for a very mobile person.
 The bed itself is on wheels and has a desk on the other side of it.
 This design is geared for very small places such as campus housing on a university.
 The mobility of Isola would come in handy for students that need to put-away their bed when not sleeping and perhaps even roll it to a specific area.
 Price: $3,351.

 The “Twirly Bed” called “Matrimoniale” is a revolving queen Murphy bed.
 I like hidden beds such as these since their purpose is to make guests not see the bed at all.
 This model is well hidden away in a storage unit that might appear as some type of shelving to help organize a home.
 The queen model also has a fold-down work table that can be used for many different activities.
 Price: twin – $4,053; queen – $6,192.

 “Mr. Hide” is a sofa bunk bed that folds out into several sleep areas that can accommodate three people.
 This is a lot of “sleep area” for one piece of furniture.
 A family holiday comes to mind as a type of need where the sofa bed may come in handy.
 Of course, this is very cozy for a family to be so close together and hopefully, a feud would not erupt!
 Price: $5,418.